hamsinisenthilkumar-lgtm/Daily-tracker/README.md

 # Daily-tracker
-For me to track my daily life activity
+For me to track my daily life activity towards a healtier life